• Skip to primary navigation

 Hand pouring honey and chile pepper flakes from measuring cup into metal sieve.

-Hint: You may have to microwave it about 10 seconds again after infusing chile pepper flakes into the honey to flow through the sieve.
+Kathleen's Tip: You may have to microwave the honey about 10 seconds again after infusing chile pepper flakes so it flows through the sieve easily when straining.

 Hand pouring honey from glass pitcher onto chicken nuggets and mini waffles.